How Las Vegas is Tackling Water Challenges: Insights from the 2024 Lewis Center Sustainability Forum

 Water scarcity is making the resource more expensive for real estate owners and builders.
 According to Eppig, the price of water rights (entitlements to use water from a specific source, typically regulated by state laws) and water rates (charged by water utilities for the delivery of water to consumers) have risen faster than inflation.

 “Public officials at all levels of government increasingly recognize freshwater scarcity as a threat to their communities and are enacting drought-related policies to address water stress,” Eppig said.
-“Many of these policies affect land use in real estate, such as. . .measures taken to ban new development, [which] will impact real estate markets and [reduce] affordability.”
+“Many of these policies affect land use and real estate, such as. . .measures taken to ban new development, [which] will impact real estate markets and [reduce] affordability.”

 According to Eppig, developers can mitigate the risks posed by water shortages, policy changes, and rising prices by investing in water efficiency and conservation measures “at the site scale.”